Information Regarding the Tennessee Sex Offender Registry Class Action

 The retroactive lifetime registration requirement has been imposed upon different class representatives at different times.
 For example, some class representatives were convicted of an offense that occurred prior to January 1, 1995, before any version of the registry existed.
 Other class representatives were convicted for an offense that occurred after 1995 but before June 30, 2000 when the first lifetime registration requirement was imposed.
 Further still, some class representatives whose offenses occurred after June 30, 2000 were not initially classified as violent sexual offenders but were later reclassified as violent, resulting in a retroactive lifetime requirement.
 Finally, some class representatives were convicted of offenses that occurred before July 1, 2014 and were later classified as an offender against children, resulting in a lifetime registration requirement.
 In all of these scenarios, a class representative initially either had no registry requirement or only a ten-year registry requirement at the time of their offense but were retroactively required to remain on the sexual offender registry for life.
 This violates the ex-post facto clause of the United States Constitution.

-The Class Representatives individual ex-post facto claims are based upon the following retroactive application of Tennessee's Sex Offender Registry:
+The proposed Class Representatives individual ex-post facto claims are based upon the following retroactive application of Tennessee's Sex Offender Registry:

 Doe 1: Convicted of an offense in military court in 1988 and is now classified as a violent sexual offender and is required to retroactively register for life.